dfreerksen/ci-acl/README.md

 # Huh?
 ACL stands for access control list.
 It is a way of restricting users access to features of your site depending on their permissions.
-In this case, we are using a role-based access control (RBAC).
 To make it easier to add permissions for users when changes are made to your site, permissions are connected to the role rather the user.
 Each user is then assigned to a single role.

 If no access permission is required, there is no need to add a permission.
 If access does need to be restricted, add a new permission and assign the permission to one or more roles.
 Users in that role will now have access.
 Users not in